-Centres district magnitude: "arguably the single most important number for election outcomes."

-► Considers only 'simple' ES, reduced to 3 components:

-- Assembly size (S) - District magnitude (M), one tier: from M = 1 to M = S. - ▶ Electoral formula, higher-ranked party \rightarrow more seats.
+- ► Centres district magnitude: "arguably the single most important number for election outcomes." - ► Provided a 'sensible' electoral formula (more votes → more seats) 'simple' ES can be reduced to 2 components: - ightharpoonup Assembly size (S) - ▶ District magnitude (M), one tier: from M = 1 to M = S.